BugScope: Learn to Find Bugs Like Human: Introduction

+From the generated examples, \toolname{} synthesizes two sets of guidelines: (1) a {\em retrieval strategy}, consisting of a seed extractor and traversal rules for a {\em context retrieval agent}, and (2) a {\em detection prompt}, consisting of anti-pattern specifications for a {\em bug detection agent}.
+In the subsequent {\em auditing stage}, these agents collaborate to analyze new projects: the retrieval agent identifies seeds and constructs candidate contexts using the retrieval strategy, while the detection agent applies the detection prompt to those contexts to generate bug reports.

-\textbf{Results.} We evaluate \toolname{} using three recent reasoning models, namely Claude 3.7 Sonnet Thinking, OpenAI o4-mini, and DeepSeek-R1.
-Experimental results demonstrate that \toolname{} consistently outperforms the state-of-the-art LLM-driven code auditor RepoAudit as well as commercial static analysis tools, including Meta Infer, Cursor Bugbot, and CodeRabbit.
-When powered by Claude 3.7 Sonnet Thinking, \toolname{} achieves 87.04\% precision, 90.00\% recall, and an F1 score of 0.88.
-In contrast, the highest F1 score among the baselines is only 0.40.
-For specific \buggypatterns{}, such as negative offset and insufficient zero check, the baselines detect at most one true positive and several of them even fail to identify any buggy cases at all.
-When deployed on large-scale, real-world codebases, \toolname{} uncovers 141 previously unknown bugs, 78 of which have already been fixed and 7 confirmed by developers.
+{\bf Results.} We evaluate \toolname{} using three reasoning models, namely Claude 3.7 Sonnet Thinking, OpenAI o4-mini, and DeepSeek-R1.
+Experimental results demonstrate that \toolname{} consistently outperforms other LLM-driven code auditors like RepoAudit and Claude Code, as well as commercial static analysis tools, including Meta Infer, Cursor Bugbot, and CodeRabbit.
+When powered by Claude 3.7 Sonnet Thinking, \toolname{} achieves 86.05\% precision, 87.88\% recall, and an F1 score of 0.87 in a controlled experiment.
+In contrast, the highest F1 score among the baselines is only 0.51.
+For specific \buggypatterns{}, such as negative offset and insufficient zero check, the baselines detect at most one true positive and several of them even fail to identify any buggy cases.
+When deployed on real-world codebases, \toolname{} uncovers 184 new bugs, 78 of which have already been fixed and 7 confirmed by developers.
 Notably, twelve bugs in the Linux kernel discovered by \toolname{} have been either fixed or acknowledged by maintainers.
-These results highlight the practical effectiveness and wide applicability of \toolname{} in real-world software auditing\footnote{A complete list of the detected bugs is publicly available on \href{https://repoaudit-home.github.io/bugreports.html}{our bug gallary}.}.
+These results highlight the practical effectiveness and applicability of \toolname{} in real-world software auditing.